Gaspard II de Coligny: Feud

 Seeing their fortunes ebb the Guise took a new approach to their feud, trying to build a non confessional base of support, bringing Condé on side against the 'upstart' Montmorency.
 With him on side, the Guise planned a triumphal entry in force to Paris, which under its governor Francois de Montmorency was a Montmorency powerbase.
-Ignoring his insistence that arms were not allowed in the city, Lorraine and the young Henry, Duke of Guise entered in force; their retinue clashing with that of the Montmorency in a bloody failure.
+Ignoring his insistence that arms were not allowed in the city, Lorraine and the young Henri I, Duke of Guise entered in force; their retinue clashing with that of the Montmorency in a bloody failure.
 Humiliated Lorraine and Guise retreated to their residence, where they were taunted even by Catholic Parisians.

 In early January 1566 Lorraine travelled to the court at Moulins to appeal for proceedings against Coligny, characterising himself as a defender of the princes against this house that was the son of a baron.
 The princes at court voted against Lorraine's motion, and the crown was able to compel Lorraine and Coligny to exchange the kiss of peace.
 This was confirmed in a declaration of Coligny's innocence established in edict on 29 January 1566.